- Courses

 When setting up ItemPath for managing integrations, the following information is required from Power Pick:

-• Dedicated IP address and port number (default 1433)
+- Dedicated IP address and port number (default 1433)

-If you are using ItemPath Cloud: The dedicated IP address should be a public IP accessible outside of internal networks.
+If you are using ItemPath Cloud: The dedicated IP address should be a public IP accessible outside of internal networks. - If using an MSSQL database, the Power Pick SQL Server will need to be able to accept remote connections via IP (see SQL server documentation)

 The Power Pick CEU (Cross Enterprise Unit) Web Services Interface module is also required for using our integration services.
 You should note the following details for setting up the module for communication with ItemPath:

-• Username & password of a Power Pick user, ideally with Admin-level command rights
+- Username & password of a Power Pick user, ideally with Admin-level command rights

-• Dedicated IP and port number (default 1353) for the machine running the Power Pick Cross Enterprise Unit Service (typically also running the rule engine)
+- Dedicated IP and port number (default 1353) for the machine running the Power Pick Cross Enterprise Unit Service (typically also running the rule engine)

-ItemPath Cloud: The dedicated IP address should be a public IP accessible outside of internal networks
+ItemPath Cloud: The dedicated IP address should be a public IP accessible outside of internal networks - Web Client station in Power Pick (see documentation)

-Some basics
+Some Basics

-• Order: A request to complete a task within Power Pick.
-These can be to pick, put, or otherwise move materials, or count the materials at a location.
+| Order | A request to complete a task within Power Pick.
+These can be to pick, put, or otherwise move materials, or count the materials at a location. |

-• Transaction: The record of various steps that are completed throughout the process of order fulfillment.
+| Transaction | The record of various steps that are completed throughout the process of order fulfillment. |

-• Material: The goods that are stored inside a Kardex storage unit.
+| Material | The goods that are stored inside a Kardex storage unit. |

 So, an order can include an order line to pick a material from a bin.
 When the picker in the warehouse completes the order, they conduct a transaction (interacting with Power Pick and/or the storage unit) to fulfill the requirements of an order line.